tsouche/learn-kubernetes/tutorial-4-stateful-app.md

 CMD ["python", "app-part4.py"]
 ```

-As you can see when looking into the python scrip, the application will show a "Hello World!" message and try to connect to the Redis backend in order to read the visitors counter:
+As you can see when looking into the python script, the application will show a "Hello World!" message *(or you can replace "World" with any other name in the `Dockerfile` by setting the NAME environement variable)* and try to connect to the Redis backend in order to read the visitors counter:

 * if the backend is available, then it will display the number of visitors so far, and increment the counter;
 * if the Redis backend is not available, then it will simply indicate it.